evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 ![AMD Driver Timeout Dialog](https://i.imgur.com/vMw4VvX.png)

-_NOTE: There are many causes for this issue.
+There are many potential causes for this issue.
 Poor RAM compatibility, unstable RAM timings, unstable overclock, and a weak PSU seem to be common causes.
-In my case it appears to be a specific AMD Driver issue combined with certain monitors/GPUs._
+In my case it appears to be a specific AMD Driver issue due to my GPU and monitor combination.

-I'm the proud owner of an MSI "Radeon RX 5600 XT GAMING X".
-It's a pretty great GPU for the price.
-Well, that's assuming you can get it for a reasonable price these days.
+I'm the proud owner of an MSI *Radeon RX 5600 XT GAMING X*.
+It's a fantastic GPU for the price; assuming you can find one at MSRP these days.
+It's cooler is an [absolute unit](https://knowyourmeme.com/memes/absolute-unit), so it has a nice feature that allows it to disable the fans when not gaming.
 Unfortunately the AMD drivers combined with my specific GPU and monitor have a major fucking issue when gaming at 1440p 144Hz in Windows; the driver crashes occasionally.
-And yes, based on my limited testing, Fedora Linux 34 does not suffer from this issue when gaming.
+And yes, based on my limited testing, Fedora Linux 34 does not suffer from this issue when gaming at 1440p 144Hz.

 This GPU had a [bit of rough a launch](https://www.techspot.com/news/85113-amd-recommends-radeon-rx-5600-xt-owners-update.html), so I cut it some slack when this issue started occurring.
 After multiple driver updates I started to lose hope though.
 The awful state of the GPU market made matters even worse.
 Returning it would result in credit/cash towards a new massively overpriced GPU.
-Worse again, I bought it from the UK so I wasn't sure how Brexit shenanigans might affect the return process.
+Worse again, I bought it from the UK so I wasn't sure how the Brexit shenanigans might affect the return process.

 After trying ~~almost~~ literally every fix posted online, I eventually found that I could "fix" the problem by lowering my refresh rate to 120Hz.